magnusnil/FME/README.md

 <br/><br/>

 ## Calculate population for health care clinics
-Calculate population for health care clinics.
+Calculate population within 5 km (as the crow flies) from each health care clinic.
 Created with FME 2021.0.

 ## Geocode addresses
 Geocode file with addresses